ianquigley-sap/bookshop/readme.md

+# Deploying to Netlify

+The netlify.toml file has been added to support deploying the static UI to Netlify.
+This file includes the following configuration:

+- `publish` the publish directory for the ui (in this case `ui\webapp`)
+- `functions` the location for all lambda functions that can be invoked.
+- `redirects` any redirects that netlify should perform.

+For this projects, the following redirects are in place:

+- From `/catalog/Authors` to `/.netlify/functions/Author`.
+This function redirects the Authors lookup to a function.
+Currently this function just returns a static list.
+- From `/catalog/$metadata` to `/mock/metadata.xml`.
+This redirect links to a v4 version of the `localService\metadata.xml` file.
+Linking directly to the `localService` version would have been preferable but the format doesn't seem to work with the UI.

+## Notes:

+- The functions you execute are hosted on AWS and don't have any access to the file system of your project.
+Therefore, you can't read in any documents at run time that aren't already included with the function.
+- As mentioned above, would much rather link directly to `\localService\metadata.xml` but that version doesn't seem consumable in the UI.

+## Compiling functions

+The functions source is located in the `functions-source` directory.
+The netlify lambda CLI needs to be installed (`npm i -g netlify-lambda`), and you can then run `netlify-lambda build functions-source` to compile the source function into the `functions` directory for productive use.

+Using `netlify-lambda serve functions-source` will compile the functions locally and make them available on port 9000 for local testing.
+But please be aware that the file system available locally won't be available when deployed to Netlify.

 # Getting Started

 Welcome to your new project.
 It contains a few files and folders following our **recommended project layout**: